Workflow Automation: How to Speed Up Your Business Processes with Software & Technology

 Workflow automation is a modern solution to time-consuming business processes.
 Instead of wasting your employees’ time – and your corporate resources – on repetitive administrative tasks, technology can complete the work behind the scenes.
 Operations become faster and less expensive, and you’ll have a more reliable way to complete your workflows at scale as your company grows.

-Workflow automation is “the use of…technology to increase the efficiency of a workflow”.
-Software ensures that the right tasks are completed at the right time – and in the right order.
+Workflow automation describes the use of technology to increase the efficiency of a workflow.
+This cutting-edge form of technology ensures that the right tasks are completed at the right time – and in the right order.

 What Workflows Can You Automate?

 Every business has processes – both internal and external – that keep it running smoothly.
 Some are simple, while others are more complex.
 However, the more data-driven and less analytical that a specific workflow is – the better candidate it is for automation.

 Some of the most commonly automated workflows include:

 - Exception handling & management overrides

 While it’s possible to automate individual tasks, the most noticeable improvements come from automating an entire process from end to end.
 For instance, automating the collection, distribution, authorization, and payment of supplier invoices can streamline your procure to pay cycle by as much as 80 percent.
 On the order to cash side, automating the collection, approval, and processing of your customer’s sales orders can help you reduce your lead times and fulfillment costs.

 One thing to keep in mind: many workflow automation solutions are designed for one or two specific processes.
 Point solutions are easier to implement at first, but they tend to limit your options as you look to expand your automation initiatives in the future as they don’t offer broad support or compatibility.